rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 Well, if you want to walk on the edge, I can allow that.
 The C++ ecosystem has been around for a long time before ogonek, and sometimes you really need to get out of the sweet and cozy safety bubble to interoperate with some old code, or to implement some algorithm in the most performant manner.
-Ogonek catters for this by providing escape hatches for most safety mechanisms.
+Ogonek caters for this by providing escape hatches for most safety mechanisms.

 If you have a sequence that you know is well-formed because, say, it was